-What is an Anovulatory Cycle?
+What Is an Anovulatory Cycle?

-As per the name, anovulation meaning an unsuccessful ovulation.
+As per the name, anovulation means unsuccessful ovulation.
 For ovulation to take place, the ovaries need to release an egg.
 This results in stimulation of the progesterone levels, which ultimately helps a woman maintain regularity in her periods.
 But when anovulation takes place, the reduced progesterone ends up in excessive bleeding, which could be misinterpreted as a period.
 But it actually isn’t.

 What Causes Anovulation?